BurnOutTrader/fund-forge/README.md

 It is easy to subscribe to data, including custom candles like Heikin Ashi and Renko Blocks.
 Data subscriptions can also be set to keep a history, so you can call the last .index(0) objects without having to manually retain the history.
+Data subscriptions will warm themselves up on creation if the strategy is already warmed up, so we can subscribe and unsubscribe at any time.
 ```rust
 fn example() {
   let subscription = DataSubscription::new_custom(